Torn ligaments are one of the most common knee injuries – with the ACL and MCL in particular.

 Treatment for an ACL or MCL injury depends on the extent of the injury and the patient’s specific goals and needs.

-Treatment Options for ACL and MCL Injuries available at Xcell Medical Group include the following:
+Treatment Options for ACL and MCL Injuries available at Xcell Medical Group include:

 Platelet-rich plasma (PRP) has been used since the 1970s in medicine for multiple purposes.
 The last decade has seen a tremendous focus on PRP applications in musculoskeletal medicine.
 The potential for PRP to promote tissue healing following injury or disease is attractive to many physicians, researchers, and patients alike.